typepad/python-typepad-api/doc/guide.rst

 Listing a user's blogs
 ----------------------

-You can also list what blogs a user has.
+You can also *list what blogs a user has*.
 (Without authentication, you'll only see the account's public, shared blogs, but that's okay for now.)

 ::